YouTube is one of the highest-leverage platforms for creators, brands and individuals who want reach, discovery, and monetization and engagement.

 Hopefully, this offers valuable insight to craft engaging content and leverage trends to appeal to your target audience.

-Top YouTube Channels and Videos
+Top YouTube Channels and Content

 To conclude this article on YouTube statistics, let’s take a look at some of the top channels and videos so you can see what resonates with audiences.